moebiussurfing/ofxSurfingImGui/README.md

 ## WORK IN PROGRESS!
 ```
 NOT FINISHED.
-A BIT BUGGY.
+A BIT BUGGY YET...
+API WILL CHANGE A BIT.
-SOME EXAMPLES CAN BE REDUNDANT,
+SOME EXAMPLES CAN BE REDUNDANT
+OR NOT FINISHED,
 OR NEED TO BE UPDATED TO API CHANGES.
-API WILL CHANGE A BIT.
 ```

 <details>